PrathmeshChurhe/Mental_health_chatbot/README.md

 ## Overview

 The Mental Health Chatbot is an AI-powered chatbot designed to provide mental health support and resources.
-Leveraging a knowledge base and a custom model from Hugging Face stored in local machine, the chatbot aims to offer empathetic conversations, provide information on various mental health topics, and suggest coping strategies.
+Leveraging a knowledge base and a custom model from Hugging Face stored in a local machine, the chatbot aims to offer empathetic conversations, provide information on various mental health topics, and suggest coping strategies.
 This project seeks to create a safe and supportive environment for users seeking mental health assistance.

 ## Features